 De-Merits of BTST & STBT

 - Unpredictable overnight adverse events.

-- High risk or big loss, if stock price not in favor due to above.
+- High risk or a big loss, if stock price not in favor due to above.

 - More brokerage cost.

 Swing trading refers to the style of trading where the trader holds the stock for 2-5 days (or position closed the next day if the swing forms early).
-Usually stock don’t move in single strait line, it moves live taking breath (inhale and exhale).
-The traders makes profit by buying at swing low and selling at swing high (long position) or selling at swing high and then buying back at swing low (short position).
-This is best suited to capture ups and downs of same stock.
+Usually stock doesn’t move in a single straight line, it moves live by taking a breath (inhale and exhale).
+The traders make a profit by buying at the swing low and selling at the swing high (long position) or selling at the swing high and then buying back at the swing low (short position).
+This is best suited to capture the ups and downs of the same stock.